-After reaching the massive cliffs at Cabo Espichel, we climb into a jeep that will take us closer to the dinosaur tracks of Setúbal.
+After reaching the massive cliffs at Cabo Espichel, we climb into a jeep that will take us closer to the dinosaur tracks of Setúbal, Portugal.
 The driver tells us the buckle up, since it’s going to be a rough ride.
 Thank god I’m not afraid of heights.
 The rugged little road along the edge doesn’t leave much room for mistakes.
 Once we get there, we climb down the cliffs onto a tilted plateau.
 While trying not to slip and slide into the ocean, my feet slowly near the place where long-forgotten creatures unknowingly left their marks, millions and millions of years ago.
 I place my foot in one of the round indentations and struggle to understand how incredibly old the Earth really is.
 This is an encounter with deep time, I realise, and my endless curiosity for our planet is recharged.

 How Dinosaurs at Cabo Espichel Created European Geoheritage